sensu/sensu-docs-legacy/source/docs/0.22/clients.md

-Sensu Client `keepalives` are the heartbeat mechanism used by Sensu to ensure that all registered Sensu clients are still operational and able to reach the [Sensu Transport](transport).
+Sensu Client `keepalives` are the heartbeat mechanism used by Sensu to ensure that all registered Sensu clients are still operational and able to reach the [Sensu Transport][6].
 Sensu clients publish keepalive messages containing client configuration data to the Sensu transport every 20 seconds (by default).
-If a Sensu client fails to send keepalive messages over a period of 120 seconds (by default), the Sensu server (or Sensu Enterprise) will create a keepalive [event](events).
+If a Sensu client fails to send keepalive messages over a period of 120 seconds (by default), the Sensu server (or Sensu Enterprise) will create a keepalive [event][7].
 Keepalives can be used to identify unhealthy systems and network partitions (among other things), and keepalive events can trigger email notifications and other useful actions.

 ### Client registration & the client registry {#registration-and-registry}

 In practice, client registrations happens when a Sensu server processes a client `keepalive` message for a client that is not already registered in the Sensu client registry (based on the configured client `name` or `source` attribute).
-This client registry is stored in the Sensu [data store](data-store), and is accessible via the Sensu [Clients API](api-clients).
+This client registry is stored in the Sensu [data store][8], and is accessible via the Sensu [Clients API][9].

-All Sensu client data provided in client keepalive messages gets stored in the client registry, which data is used to add context to Sensu [Events](events) and to detect Sensu clients in an unhealthy state.
+All Sensu client data provided in client keepalive messages gets stored in the client registry, which data is used to add context to Sensu [Events][7] and to detect Sensu clients in an unhealthy state.

 #### Proxy clients